kgubaev/thermodynamic-alloy-ontology/README.md

 # Ontology schema

 The ontology is designed in blocks.

+## Experimental process

-First block is a PMD core based physical experiment.
+First block is a PMDcore-based physical experiment.
 Dashed properties are not used and are added for illustration purposes.
 The attached legend is valid for all provided figures.

 ![exp_full](https://github.com/user-attachments/assets/4b09416b-1025-4f30-8d3a-abad019383ff)

+## Simulation process

 Next block is simulation process, which involves input and output as information content entities simulating the physical material and its properties (both qualities and dispositions from BFO-2020 perspective).
 Each simulation process takes one set of input parameters and provides one output value (of the corresponding property).

 ![Screenshot 2024-09-23 103607](https://github.com/user-attachments/assets/64276803-131f-4d4e-bccd-5dfce54173e7)

+## Simulation Plan

 The last block contains The simulation plan which contains all processes along with their values of input paramages(Qualities in BFO sense) and outputs (Dispositions in BFO sense.
 As well provides "explaination" of the calclated property, by relating it to free energy.
 Desired input and output of the simulation plan provide basis for prospective data linking of the simulation results, as you can see in SPARQL query section.